-Branson Missouri is a city built on music and entertainment.
+Branson, Missouri is a city built on music and entertainment.
 While the parks, campgrounds, shops and over 50 performance centers may attract many a visitor to this bustling midwestern city, less-known attractions do exist, and call those who are willing to take the plunge.
-Just east of the hustle and bustle of Branson lies Table Rock Lake.
-Within those waters lies an often unseen, yet abundant, variety of wildlife and landforms for divers to enjoy during their next vacation.
-Scuba diving in Table Rock Lake offers the Branson vacationer something not everyone gets to experience.
+Just east of the hustle and bustle of Branson is Table Rock Lake.
+In those waters exist often unseen, yet abundant, varieties of life forms and landforms for divers to enjoy during their next vacation.
+Scuba diving in Table Rock Lake offers Branson vacationers something not everyone gets to experience.

-Table Rock Lake is teeming with wildlife, both above ground and under water.
-The depths of Table Rock Lake offer gigantic catfish, beautiful and friendly long-ear sunfish and even rare, tiny, freshwater jellyfish.
+Table Rock Lake is teeming with life, both above ground and underwater.
+The lake depths offer gigantic catfish, beautiful and friendly long-ear sunfish and even rare, tiny, freshwater jellyfish.
 Bass will swim right up to scuba divers, checking out what all the commotion is about.
 Looking for some crawdads?
 Just flip a rock and they will scurry out from under.
 There are plenty of creatures to exchange glances with, and they are as interested in you as you are in them.

 On top of the wildlife, there are also some popular sites with interesting landforms and features to see on your adventure.

 Zebulon Pike is a site that features a sunken double-decker excursion boat.
 The boat is 90-feet long and in approximately 75-95 feet of water.
 It gets dark that deep, so you need a flashlight.
 And if you’re a novice scuba diver, you may want to try a few other sites first.

 The Saddle is a ridge that runs east across the main channel of the lake.
 Depths reach 90-feet, but you can stay in shallow waters for most of it.
 There are narrow spots with visible drop-offs on either side, which allow for awesome topographical views.